girvo/Authe/README.md

+# Authe
-# Authe, A Framework Agnostic Authentication Library
+## A Framework Agnostic Authentication Library

-To be filled out soon
+The name will be changed as this is filled out, this will do for now!